jordandalley/dispatchwrapparr/README.md

 You do not need to use Dispatchwrapparr in order to use the DASH and HLS DRM plugins.
 If you wish, you can use the `dashdrm.py` and `hlsdrm.py` plugins on their own with Streamlink.

-Credit: A huge thanks to [titus-au](https://github.com/titus-au/streamlink-plugin-dashdrm) whose dashdrm plugin
+Credit to [titus-au](https://github.com/titus-au/streamlink-plugin-dashdrm) whose work with DASH DRM and streamlink provided the basis by which the Dispatchwrapparr plugins are created.

 ## ‼️ Troubleshooting